ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/ray-debugging.rst

 .. warning::

     The Ray Debugger is deprecated.
 Use the :doc:`Ray Distributed Debugger <../../ray-distributed-debugger>` instead.
-    Starting with Ray 2.39, the new debugger is the default and you need to set the environment variable `RAY_DEBUG=0` to use the old debugger (e.g. by using a runtime environment).
+    Starting with Ray 2.39, the new debugger is the default and you need to set the environment variable `RAY_DEBUG=legacy` to use the old debugger (e.g. by using a runtime environment).

 Getting Started